 In a city where many cultural relics were destroyed by war, it is important to recognize the surviving artifacts of Poland’s past, even if they are a little off the beaten path.

-Much like the décor, milk bar fare is neither showy nor complex, but has the warmth and sturdiness of a meal from grandma’s kitchen (if you happen to have a Polish babcia).
+Much like the décor, milk bar fare is neither showy nor complex.
+It has the warmth and sturdiness of a meal from grandma’s kitchen (if you happen to have a Polish babcia).
 Agata and I enjoyed our steaming hot pierogi, and crisp salads.
 At the end of the meal, she surprised me with an order of paczki, glazed donuts filled with raspberry jam.

-Milk bars are not fancy, and are certainly not considered fine dining.
+Polish milk bars are not fancy.
+They are certainly not considered fine dining.
 You won’t find tourists at a milk bar.
 In fact, my aunt would be scandalized if she knew that Agata had taken their American guest out to lunch there.
-But I suppose that’s what makes the experience so authentically Polish.
+But, I suppose that’s what makes the experience so authentically Polish.
 Milk bars cater to locals.
-I had an opportunity to see a bit of history that Warsaw does so well to preserve, without editing it for tourist consumption.
+I had an opportunity to see a bit of history that Warsaw does so well to preserve.
+And it was without editing for tourist consumption.

 Polish Milk Bars: A Taste of Grandma’s Kitchen

-You can find milk bars all over the city of Warsaw, and other Polish cities too.
+You can find milk bars all over the city of Warsaw, and other Polish cities as well.
 After the delicious meal with my cousin, I went on a search to find the ones I liked best.
 Many pierogi later, the winner is Rusalka, located at Florianska 14, 03-001 Warszawa, Poland.

 Photo credit (top)Polish Milk Bars: A Taste of Grandma’s Kitchen: unsplash.com Where’s your favorite milk bar?